 First, let’s summarize the impact these changes are creating for current sales roles.
 One national sales vice president described the magnitude of the impact: “I wake up some nights in a cold sweat wondering if we carriers just got ‘Kodaked’ – are we being made obsolete or turned into wholesalers?”
 The changes include:

 The first step in developing a value-selling strategy is answering this key question: What do health insurance customers really want from their carriers today?
 Our industry research points to five key elements:

-Conclusion – With all the industry changes and new choices they face, companies increasingly need help thinking through the options.
+With all the industry changes and new choices they face, companies increasingly need help thinking through the options.
 This creates a major opportunity for the carrier sales rep and broker to become a valuable resource, especially since the benefits consultancies will now look more like vendors than trusted advisors.
-Taking a value-selling approach, carriers can position themselves in 2014 as a valued partner, providing innovative solutions that will help customers solve their increasingly complex health program needs.
+Taking a value-selling approach, carriers can position themselves as valued partners, providing innovative solutions that will help customers solve their increasingly complex health program needs.
 Carriers that get this right have the opportunity to maintain margins and grow share.
 Missing on this could lead to further margin and share erosion.

 The game is definitely changing, and business as usual simply won’t suffice.
-To quote a sales vice president from AGI’s 2013 Health Insurance Sales Strategy Study: “In today’s increasingly competitive health insurance market, companies cannot expect to thrive by just selling traditional products to their regular customers any more…they must become trusted advisors consistently providing new products and new value to customers, or face death by commoditization.”
+To quote a sales vice president from Alexander Group’s Health Insurance Sales Strategy Study: “In today’s increasingly competitive health insurance market, companies cannot expect to thrive by just selling traditional products to their regular customers anymore…they must become trusted advisors consistently providing new products and new value to customers, or face death by commoditization.”

-To learn more about value selling, please visit our website.
+To learn more about value selling, please contact us.